-4. What steps can a business take to avoid committing an infringement of another party's IPRs and to monitor whether a competitor is infringing its IPRs?
+4. What steps can a business take to avoid infringing another party's IPRs and to monitor whether another party is infringing its IPRs?

 For patents, utility models rights, trade marks, and design rights, before conducting business it is highly recommended to conduct a search of prior IPRs.
 Any person can search for prior rights through the JPO free internet database (see Question 2).